odkr/properset.lua/README.md

 `properset` allows to properly handle sets that contain objects, tables, or other sets, sports a rich and sane interface, and is well-documented.

+`properset` is **not** production-ready.
+The interface is in flux and some functions overflow the stack when given recursive data structures as input.

 Approaches to Handling Sets in Lua
 ----------------------------------